-Orthopedic specialists at the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana -- like Dr. Ashish Patel and Dr. Elian Shepherd -- are experts in the diagnosis and treatment of spinal deformities including scoliosis.
+Orthopedic specialists at the The Methodist Physician Group Specialists in Merrillville, Indiana -- like Dr. Elian Shepherd -- are experts in the diagnosis and treatment of spinal deformities including scoliosis.
 Both are board-certified and can provide both surgical and non-surgical interventions for the treatment of spinal deformities.

 The spine is that flexible and segmented column that gives the human body the ability to remain upright.
 It works in conjunction with other skeletal structures, such as the pelvis, along with a comprehensive network of supportive tissue, to provide the musculoskeletal infrastructure that allows a person to stand, sit, walk, and even lie down.